Actindo-AG/Documentation/DocuTest/03_UserInterfaceDescription.md

 ![Attributes](../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteAttributes.png "[Attributes]")

-< DELETE
+> DELETE

 In the left margin column, all available attribute groups are displayed.
 Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
 If the dispatch note contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

- END OF DELETE>
+> END OF DELETE

+>ADD

 For detailed information, see LINK in the *DataHub* documentation.
+>END OF ADD